TokenBrice/blog/content/posts/2021/pegged-assets.md

 ---
-title: "Stable Assets on Ethereum: the approaches and their limitations"
+title: "Exploring stable assets on Ethereum: approaches & endgame"
 description: "The quest for stability on Ethereum: an overview of the different approaches to stabilization and asset indexing to understand their issues."
 date: '2021-03-23T01:13:50.191Z'
 categories: [🌌 DeFi, 🔮 Découverte]